Georgia Laws on Nursing Home Abuse and Assisted Living Facilities

 - and quality of care

-No matter a patient’s respective medical condition, these regulations are required to be followed.
+No matter a patient’s respective medical condition, these regulations must be followed.
 Under O.C.G.A. § 31-7-3.2(i), a court in any civil action shall take judicial notice of these regulations and admit them into evidence if found to be relevant to the harm alleged in the complaint.

 Some examples are: